 Commonwealth Shared Scholarship Scheme

-The University of Edinburgh has seven Commonwealth Shared Scholarships to offer for the 2018-2019 academic year.
+The University of Edinburgh has four Commonwealth Shared Scholarships to offer for the 2020-2021 academic year.

 The Commonwealth Shared Scholarship Scheme is a joint initiative between the UK Department for International Development (DFID) and UK universities, including the University of Edinburgh, to jointly support scholarships for students from developing Commonwealth countries who would not otherwise be able to study in the United Kingdom.